mcmonojit/mcmonojit/README.md

 <!-- - 🔭 I’m currently working on the backend of my E-commerce application which is built using NodeJS. -->
 - 🌌 I’m currently learning React & NodeJS
-- 🚴‍I’m looking to collaborate on open source projects & hackathons
+- 🚴‍ I’m looking to collaborate on open source projects & hackathons
-- 🧭 I’m looking for help in getting started with AR
+- 🧭 I’m interested in AR and development

 <!-- - 💬 Ask me about ...